 TRM vs Phi-3 Mini:

-• Phi-3: Larger ecosystem support
+• Phi-3: Larger ecosystem and broader real-world use

 TRM vs Llama 3 8B: